alext1995/VisionAD/README.md

 ## Adding algorithms

 The ease of adding algorithms is intended to be one of the major strengths of VisionAD.
-The process is described below.
+A walkthough Ipython file shows the process of adding an algorithm, based on an algorithm which makes random predictions.

 Each algorithm is built from a class called `{algo_name}Wrapper`, which inherits the `ModelWrapper` class.
 Using the provided template, a researcher only needs to implement six methods for the algorithm to work.
 Each method is discussed below: